lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 A further check must be performed when the data is consumed.
 Detected integrity violations in the data memory raise a fatal `imem_error`.

+### Memory Load Integrity {#mem-load-integrity}

+As well as the integrity protection discussed above for the memories and bus interface, OTBN has a second layer of integrity checking to allow a host processor to ensure that a program has been loaded correctly.
+This is visible through the {{< regref "LOAD_CHECKSUM" >}} register.
+The register exposes a cumulative CRC checksum which is updated on every write to either memory.

+This is intended as a light-weight way to implement a more efficient "write and read back" check.
+It isn't a cryptographically secure MAC, so cannot spot an attacker who can completely control the bus.
+However, in this case the attacker would be equally able to control responses from OTBN, so any such check could be subverted.

+The CRC used is the 32-bit CRC-32-IEEE checksum.
+This standard choice of generating polynomial makes it compatible with other tooling, such as the POSIX cksum utility [[POSIX18]({{< relref "#ref-posix-cksum">}})].
+The stream over which the checksum is computed is the stream of writes that have been seen since the last write to {{< regref "LOAD_CHECKSUM" >}}.
+Each write is treated as a 48b value, `{imem, idx, wdata}`.
+Here, `imem` is a single bit flag which is one for writes to IMEM and zero for writes to DMEM.
+The `idx` value is the index of the word within the memory, zero extended from 10b to 15b.
+Finally, `wdata` is the 32b word that was written.

+The host processor can also write to the register.
+Typically, this will be to clear the value to `32'hffffffff`, the traditional starting value for a 32-bit CRC.

+To use this functionality, the host processor should set {{< regref "LOAD_CHECKSUM" >}} to a known value (traditionally, `32'hffffffff`).
+Next, it should write the program to be loaded to OTBN's IMEM and DMEM over the bus.
+Finally, it should read back the value of {{< regref "LOAD_CHECKSUM" >}} and compare it with an expected value.

 ### Secure Wipe {#design-details-secure-wipe}

 Applications running on OTBN may store sensitive data in the internal registers or the memory.